israelalagbe/CSV/README.md

 # CSV
-PHP CSV library to manipulate csv values easily
+PHP CSV library is an easy to use library to manipulate csv values easily